TwixmixyJanet/employee-tracker/README.md

 ## Usage

-This is a SVG logo generator app.
+This is a content management app for employee tracking.
 If you would like to use this app follow the installation steps and curate it to your needs.
-If you would like to use this app to create your SVG logo files, follow the steps under the description above and click the link at the top of this page.
+If you would like to use this app, follow the steps under the description above and click the link at the top of this page.

 ## License